kwodzicki/video_utils/README.md

 ##### Method 2 - Environment variables

-This method requires you to set environment variables that the video_utils package can use to get the API keys.
+This method requires you to set environment variables that the `video_utils` package can use to get the API keys.
 These variables must be set for the user that will be running the scripts.
-To do this, simply add the following lines to your .bashrc or .bash_profile:
+To do this, simply add the following lines to your ~/.bashrc or ~/.bash_profile:

     export TVDB_API_KEY="YOUR_TVDb_KEY_HERE"
     export TMDB_API_KEY="YOUR_TMDb_KEY_HERE"

-If code will be run under a user without a home directory, or you just want to make sure that the envrionment variables are defined for all users, you can add the environment variable definition to the /etc/profile file the same way you did above.
+If code will be run under a user without a home directory, or you just want to make sure that the envrionment variables are defined for all users, you can add the environment variable definitions to the /etc/profile file the same way you did above.

 To limit the definition of the variables to specifc users,